 Small tasks pile up in the ADHD brain and make projects seem so large that they’re impossible to start.
 Simply beginning a project is hard when tasks pile up in an ADHD brain: the necessity to stay focused on the task at hand, ensuring there aren’t any mistakes, prioritization of tasks, proper time allocation, struggling to begin a task without a spark of interest, etc. All of those task-related issues are things that an ADHD person struggles with daily.
 People with ADHD also struggle with forgetfulness, organization, getting overwhelmed or overstimulated easily, and RSD (Rejection Sensitive Dysphoria), all of which can contribute to a consistently higher stress level than their neurotypical counterparts.
 This is just a small glimpse into how an ADHD person can feel and operate on a daily basis.

-Benefits of ADHD Employees
+Benefits of ADHD in the Workplace

 As employers, it can be easy to decide that you don’t want to hire employees who struggle with ADHD.
 But those who struggle with ADHD can be a valuable addition to any company and, given the right environment and support, can flourish!

 ADHD isn’t a negative that employers should avoid.
 Instead, think of it as an untapped benefit for your organization.
 ADHD adults bring a wide range of qualities that many employers look for, i.e. creative, high-energy individuals who think outside the box, hyperfocus on projects that interest them, and work well under pressure.
 They’re also often detail-oriented, good in crises, and quick starters on projects when they have a clear path in front of them.
 All in all, neurodivergent adults thrive in a work environment where they find passion in their work and have a solid support system from their supervisors.